joanroig/cloud-invoicing/README.md

 - #### Other Operating Systems
   You can find more information about the installation on the [official Node.js website](https://nodejs.org/) and the [official NPM website](https://npmjs.org/).

-If the installation was successful, you should be able to run the following command:
+If the installation was successful, you should be able to run the following commands:

     $ node --version
     v16.14.0